Max Payne (film): Rating

 Though filmed with the intention of receiving a PG-13 rating, Max Payne received an unofficial R rating by the MPAA on September 5, 2008.
-Moore, angered that the equally dark The Dark Knight received a PG-13 rating when Payne received an R, said "the MPAA changes their rules willy-nilly and it depends on who's seeing your actual movie at the time.
-It's very difficult to get a hold on what's acceptable."
+Moore, angered that the equally dark The Dark Knight received a PG-13 rating when Payne received an R, said "The MPAA changes their rules willy-nilly and it depends on who's seeing your actual movie at the time.
+It's very difficult to get a hold of what's acceptable."

 On September 22, 2008, a trailer confirmed a PG-13 rating, "for violence including intense shooting sequences, drug content, some sexuality, and brief strong language."
 Director John Moore confirmed in an interview with GameDaily's John Gaudiosi that the film was awarded the PG-13 rating without any major changes being made to the film.
 Describing the re-editing process Moore stated, "We trimmed some frames more for the sake of trimming frames than anything, but we got the rating without any major changes at all."

 The film is rated PG-13 in the United States, a departure from the M-rated video game series.
 Mila Kunis said of the tone-down, "It's incredibly dark.
 You still get the gist of it.
 The only difference between R-rated and PG-13 is you might not see as much blood.
 You might not see blood squirting everywhere, but as far as the sadness and the darkness of it and the distraught [nature] of these human beings is very much captured in the film."
 The film was given the 15 rating in the United Kingdom, for "strong violence" and MA 15+ in Australia for "Frequent violence and drug use".

+Music

+The film's score is composed by Marco Beltrami and Buck Sanders.
+Beltrami made use of a detuned piano with violins, violas, and cellos.
+The song featured in the trailer is "If I Was Your Vampire" by Marilyn Manson.